 The frequency of check-in conversations varies based on the needs and preferences of employees.
 A recent HighGround performance management study, “Beyond the Annual Review: The Transformative State of Performance Conversations,” found that most managers (51%) hold weekly check-ins with employees, while others hold check-ins on a monthly or even daily basis.

-The Role of Performance Management Tools in Employee Development
+The Role of Performance Management Tools in Real-Time Performance Management

-Performance management tools play a critical role in the employee development process.
+Performance management tools play a critical role in the real-time performance management process.
 But it’s important to recognize that technology should never replace interactions between employees and managers.
 Instead, advanced performance management platforms provide the technological infrastructure to support continuous development.

 HighGround’s study showed that both managers (78%) and employees (69%) overwhelmingly prefer in-person check-ins over written reports, email and other forms of electronic communication.
 The preference for face-to-face interaction doesn’t change significantly with age – roughly the same percentage of Millennial managers and employees prefer in-person check-ins as older generations of workers.